-Python and PHP are the two widely used high-level programming languages.
+Python vs PHP, they both are widely used high-level programming languages.
 PHP is an open-source server-side scripting language, while Python is known for its dynamics, simplicity and availability.
 Despite being equally popular among developers, these two languages also have several differences.
 The wide prevalence of both languages leads to one question-which language to be chosen for server-side development.

 To get the right to this question, it is important to consider the features, scope and functionality of Python and PHP in software development.
-It is also important to understand the main differences between the two.
+It is also important to understand the main differences between Python vs PHP.

-In this article, we strive to explain the differences and similarities between the two languages.
+In this article, we strive to explain the differences and similarities between the two languages ie. Python vs PHP.

 What is PHP?